openvinotoolkit/open_model_zoo/models/intel/im2latex-medium-0001/description/im2latex-medium-0001.md

 The model uses vocabulary file to predict sequence of latex tokens.
 The model is built on the resnext50 backbone with additional attention-based text recognition head.

-Vocabulary file is being distributed with the model.
+Vocabulary file is distributed with the model.
+Model can predict big and small letters, numbers, some greek letters, trigonometric functions (e.g. cos, sin, coth), logarithmic function, sqrt and superscript.

 ## Example of the input data